This tasty keto fudge is made with ultra-dark chocolate and creamy peanut butter.

 Variations

-- Use almond butter instead of peanut butter.
+- You can use almond butter instead of peanut butter.

 - Use different types of chocolate.
 I prefer Lindt 90%, but other brands that I like are Endangered Species 88% and Theo 85%.

-- Try using different flavor extracts instead of vanilla.
-This will work better if you use almond butter which has a more neutral flavor.
-You could use almond extract, for example, or coconut extract.
+- You can use different flavor extracts instead of vanilla.
+This will work better if you use almond butter, which has a more neutral flavor.
+You can use ½ teaspoon of almond extract or coconut extract.

-This fudge is really good all on its own.
+This keto fudge is amazing all on its own.
 If you're serving it to guests, you can pair it with fresh fruit, cheese, and red wine.

 After the fudge has set and you've cut it into squares, you can store them in the fridge, in an airtight container, for up to a week.